ppy/osu-wiki/news/2024/2024-11-06-osu-world-cup-2024-round-of-32-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-bn" href="https://osu.ppy.sh/users/7777875">Ryuusei Aika</a></p>

 I am glad to participate in the making of RO32 TB as a mapper!
 This song has all the elements I love as a powerful Japanese rock work, just as any other Imy songs, so I had a lot of fun playing around.
-I also enjoyed the creative discussion with Garden, who've initiated the idea of switching styles (mainly flow aim <-> awkward aim) between different sections.
+I also enjoyed the creative discussion with Garden, who initiated the idea of switching styles (mainly flow aim <-> awkward aim) between different sections.
 Hope you like the song, the map and [LowGraphics](https://osu.ppy.sh/users/5383942)' impeccable storyboard!
-Huge shout out to everyone who've made that happen as well!
+Huge shout out to everyone who made that happen as well!

 </div>